calogica/calogica.com/_posts/2018-08-12-linear-programming-example-julia-2ways.md

 categories: [julia, optimization]
 comments: true
 ---
-I've been trying to teach myself Julia and Linear Programming/Optimization via Julia, so I've been reading a number of books on both topics.
+I've been trying to teach myself **Julia** and **Linear Programming/Optimization** via Julia, so I've been reading a number of books on both topics.
 Among them is the excellent [Introduction to Operations Research](https://smile.amazon.com/gp/product/9339221850/ref=oh_aui_search_detailpage?ie=UTF8&psc=1) by Hillier & Lieberman.
 It presents a range of Operations Research issues and is implementation agnostic, but has a number of examples drawn from business that make for good projects to implement on your own.

 Surprisingly, there aren't a lot of practical examples out there implementing business problems using [JuMP](https://www.juliaopt.org/) or other packages (e.g. PuLP in Python).
 Given the immense business value of Linear Programming, I can only ascribe this to the current fascination with ML and Deep Learning taking up otherwise valuable blog real estate.

 So, to add to the small canon of LP example posts, I've taken an example from pg.
 617, "Making Choices When the Decision Variables Are Continuous" about a production challenge faced by the _Good Products Company_ that I attempted to implement in Julia, using the JuMP package.

+{: .notice--info}
-[Note: JuMP is getting a major [API overhaul](https://discourse.julialang.org/t/mathoptinterface-and-upcoming-breaking-changes-in-jump-0-19/4874), along with the rest of Julia and package ecosystem.
+Note: JuMP is getting a major [API overhaul](https://discourse.julialang.org/t/mathoptinterface-and-upcoming-breaking-changes-in-jump-0-19/4874), along with the rest of Julia and package ecosystem.
 However, for purpose of this blog post, I'm sticking with **Julia 0.64** and **JuMP 0.18**.
-When the dust settles and packages are fully ported to Julia 1.0, I'll be sure to revisit the post.]
+When the dust settles and packages are fully ported to Julia 1.0, I'll be sure to revisit the post.

 Here's the setup (from pg.
 617):